 The Equator Principles are the financial industry's benchmark for determining, assessing and managing social and environmental risk in project financing.
 First launched in June 2003, the Principles were ultimately adopted by over forty financial institutions over a three-year implementation period.
 Since its adoption, the Principles have undergone a number of revisions, expanding the use of performance standards and signatory banks' banks' commitments to social responsibility, including human rights, climate change, and transparency.
 The fourth iteration of the Principles was launched in November 2019, incorporating amendments and new commitment to human rights, climate change, Indigenous Peoples and biodiversity related topics.
 Financial institutions adopt these principles to ensure that the projects they finance are developed in a socially responsible manner and reflect sound environmental management practices.
-As of 2019, 101 financial institutions have officially adopted the Equator Principles.
+As of 2024, 131 financial institutions globally are Signatories to the Equator Principles.24